2016 LOUISIANA CAJUN-ZYDECO FESTIVAL

 HOW TO GET THERE

 The Regional Transit Authority (RTA) bus route No. 91 passes directly in front of Armstrong Park.
 See the route map here.
 The fare is $1.25 each eay.

-Parking will be available in the Basin Street Lot (located at 501 Basin Street, just across from Armstrong Park by the old Winn-Dixie) for $15 per vehicle.
-On Sunday, June 19, parking will be free in the lot at the Mahalia Jackson Theater for $15 per vehicle.
+On Saturday, June 18, parking will be available in the Basin Street Station Lot (located at 501 Basin Street, just across from Armstrong Park by the old Winn-Dixie) for $15 per vehicle.
+On Sunday, June 19, parking will be free in the lot at the Mahalia Jackson Theater in Armstrong Park (enter via Basin Street).

 2016 LOUISIANA CAJUN-ZYDECO FESTIVAL MUSIC SCHEDULE